 T.N.
 Thompson pinup artist

-When MacPherson was stricken with polio late in 1951, Thompson found himself with the responsibility of painting the yearly MacPherson Sketch Book for the Shaw-Barton calendar company
+When artist Earl MacPherson was stricken with polio in 1951, Thompson found himself with the responsibility of painting the yearly MacPherson Sketch Book for the Shaw-Barton calendar company

 One image from the Baumgarth calendar published in September 1952, was also sold as a single, one-sheet "hanger" calendar.
 Entitled Want to See Me Swing My Baton?, this image of a majorette was Thompson's most popular and one of the company's best money-makers.
 More than a million matchbooks with this picture were sold to advertisers who wanted their products or businesses associated with its all-American baton girl.